KadirAygumus/KadirAygumus-Assignment-1/README.md

 Deploys all resources defined in the CDK app to your AWS account.

 cdk deploy
-Seeding Data:
+# Seeding Data:
-The dbInitData custom resource seeds the DynamoDB BooksTable with initial data from seed/books.json.
+The dbInitData custom resource seeds the DynamoDB BooksTable with initial data from seed/books.json.API Endpoints

-API Endpoints
+## API Endpoints

 The API has endpoints for managing books, translations, and user authentication.

 ## Book Management